vaibhavgeek/ZilNFTs/ReadMe.md

 | -1      | Insufficient Previliges to access transition.
 Some transitions are meant only for the owner to be accessed. |
 | -2   | Sufficient amount of tokens are not available (as much you want to buy) from total supply or transfer from the person.     |
 | -3          |      Sender and Recieiver cannot be same address in case of Transfer of tokens       |
+| -4  | When minting the payment amount is not same as that of NFT.
 ## Transitions
 ### RecipientAcceptTransferFrom | RecipientAcceptTransfer
 ```transition RecipientAcceptTransferFrom(from: ByStr20, recipient: ByStr20, token_id: Uint256)```